 If you are interested in submitting a proposal to the EVN, support is offered through the EVN’s central organisation JIVE for proposal preparation, scheduling, and correlation of EVN projects.
 JIVE staff are also able to support EVN users with data analysis.
 Modern workstations, all running the latest versions of AIPS and Difmap, are available in the JIVE visitors' facility.

-Visits to other EVN institutes for the purposes of analysing eligible projects can also receive support through JIVE.
-Funds for this activity are made available through the EC’s RadioNet trans-national access program.
-Starting in January 2017, there is a new incarnation of the RadioNet program funded by the EC Horizon 2020 Research and Innovation Programme.
-This re-establishes the possibility of new travel subsidies for members of the research team of eligible projects via the RadioNet trans-national access (TNA) program.
+Starting in March 2021, the Opticon RadioNet Pilot program, funded by the EC Horizon 2020 Research and Innovation Programme under grant agreement No. 101004719, re-establishes the possibility of travel subsidies for members of research teams of eligible projects via the trans-national access (TA) program.
 For the EVN, “eligible” in general means that:

 - The Principal Investigator is from an institute in a country of the EU or Associated States.

-- The research team is defined by the co-authors listed on the observing proposal, and the association of researcher with institute remains fixed at that shown on the proposal.
+- The research team (members/institutes) is defined by the observing proposal, and the association of researcher with institute remains fixed at that shown on the proposal.

 Technical staff at all EVN observatories can be reached via the EVN tech email exploder.

 To contact individual institutes directly please see the organisations page for direct links to institutional websites.